BoidCMS/boidcms.github.io/pages/types.md

 # Content Types
 BoidCMS includes two default content types that are readily available.
-However, it also offers [reserved actions](/developer/actions) that allow you to create your own custom page types.
+However, it also offers [actions](/developer/actions) that allow you to create your own custom page types.

 ## Post